-Built-Up Area Intensification Policies
+Built-up Area Intensification Policies

-The Town will support appropriate infilling and intensification within the limits of the Built-Up Area.
+The Town will support appropriate infilling and intensification within the limits of the Built-up Area.
 The following policies apply:

-- a) The Town plans to accommodate 15% of its forecasted intensification development within the Built-up Area between 2015 and 2031. - b) The predominant built form for intensification and redevelopment within the residential areas of the Built-up area will be single detached, semi-detached and townhomes and low-rise apartment buildings subject to the relevant

-- development and compatibility policies of this plan... - e) The Town will update zoning standards to ensure that the zoning requirements provide sufficient opportunities to support and encourage growth and intensification through redevelopment... - The Town will ensure that intensification and redevelopment is consistent with the heritage and character of the Built-up Area.
-Urban design guidelines for the Built-up Area may be prepared and used as a tool to achieve compatible built form with intensification and redevelopment... - k) The Town will utilize maximum and minimum densities to ensure that intensification areas/sites are not underdeveloped.
+- a) The Town plans to accommodate 15% of its forecasted intensification development within the Built-up Area between 2015 and 2031. - b) The predominant built form for intensification and redevelopment within the residential areas of the Built-up Area will be single detached... subject to the relevant development and compatibility policies of this plan. - e) The Town will update zoning standards to ensure that the zoning requirements provide sufficient opportunities to support and encourage growth and intensification through redevelopment. - h) The Town will ensure that intensification and redevelopment is consistent with the heritage and character of the Built-up Area.
+Urban design guidelines for the Built-up Area may be prepared and used as a tool to achieve compatible built form with intensification and redevelopment. - k) The Town will utilize maximum and minimum densities to ensure that intensification areas/sites are not underdeveloped.
 Minimum net density shall be 14 units per hectare (6 units per acre) and maximum density of 30 units per hectare (12 units per acre). - I) During the development approval process that consideration will be given with respect to capacity of existing infrastructure including utilities and type of improvements, if any, which may be necessary to serve the Built-up Area.